Ever look into your baby’s eyes and wonder what’s going on upstairs? Well, it may be much more than you think.

 2. They succumb to peer pressure

 A study published in Cell Biology found that two-year-olds were more likely to imitate a behavior if three or more of her peers were doing it as opposed to just one.
-So if you want your toddler to eat well, take naps, and be gentle and kind, surround him or her with good-eating, well-behaved friends.
+So if you want your smart baby or toddler to eat well, take naps, and be gentle and kind, surround him or her with good-eating, well-behaved friends.

-3. They empathize with others’ feelings
+3. Your smart baby empathizes with others’ feelings

 A study at Brigham Young University found that babies are able to detect changes in mood of Beethoven’s music.
 The same research lab found that babies can match angry dog barks and friendly dog sounds with corresponding photos of dogs displaying threatening or friendly body language.
+Smart baby!

 4. They understand what words mean

 Conventional wisdom holds that babies don’t make the link between objects and their names until the baby is at least a year old.
 But it turns out they begin to understand at about six months of age, long before they can speak.
 Researchers from the University of Pennsylvania showed babies images of body parts and had parents ask them questions such as, “Where are the eyes?”
 The babies looked at the forrest body part longer than any other, suggesting that they know the meaning of the word.
-More good reason to talk to your baby!
+More good reason to talk to your smart baby!

 5. They’re intrinsically generous(!)